This article originally appeared on VICE US.

 “From the indications of the exit poll and also the quick counts, we can see it all, but we must be patient to wait for the official counting from the electoral commission,” Jokowi told supporters.
 The final results won’t be announced until next month.

-While the early counts are conducted by reputable survey organisations and have proven accurate in the past, Subianto has disputed them, saying his own campaign’s exit poll saw him leading.
+While the early counts are conducted by reputable survey organizations and have proven accurate in the past, Subianto has disputed them, saying his own campaign’s exit poll saw him leading.

 “There have been attempts from pollsters and surveys that we know of, cooperating with one side, to steer public opinion as if we have lost,” the former military leader said outside his home in Jakarta on Wednesday.
 “My fellow countrymen, we must not be provoked.”